Structured Geospatial Analytic Method

 The Structured Geospatial Analytic Method (SGAM): The data flow shows the transformation of raw information to reportable results.

 The foraging loop recognizes that analysts tend to search for data by beginning with a broad set of data and then proceeding to narrow that set down into successfully smaller, higher-precision sets of data, before analyzing the information.
 The three foraging actions including exploring for new information; narrowing the set of items that has been collected; and exploiting items in the narrow set; trade off against one another under deadline or data overload constraints.
-It is important to note that much geospatial intelligence work may never depart from the foraging loop and can simply consist of extracting information and repackaging it without much actual analysis since the production of maps is oft the role that the analyst fulfills.
+Much geospatial intelligence work may never depart from the foraging loop and can simply consist of extracting information and repackaging it without much actual analysis since the production of maps is oft the role that the analyst fulfills.

 Sensemaking is the ability to create situational awareness and understanding in situations of high complexity or uncertainty in order to make decisions.
 It is “a motivated, continuous effort to understand connections (which can be among people, places, and events) in order to anticipate their trajectories and act effectively”.
 Pirolli discusses the importance of using a cooperative approach to sensemaking as it yields a greater diversity of knowledge and reduces the risk of missing relevant information.
 This collaborative element is essential to the SGAM, as teaming is identified as one of the steps within the overall method.
 The Director of National Intelligence’s (DNI) vision for 2015 is one in which intelligence analysis increasingly becomes a collaborative enterprise with the focus of collaboration shifting “away from coordination of draft products toward regular discussion of data and hypotheses early in the research phase”.

 This is a major change from the traditional concept of geospatial analysis as largely an individual activity, and requires the geospatial analyst to be skilled in building, leading, resourcing, and managing teams for effective outcomes.

 The data flow represents the converting of raw information into a form where expertise can be applied and then out to another form suited for communication.
 Information processing can be driven by bottom-up processes (from data to theory) or top-down (from theory to data).
 The below Table provides more detail about the steps.